Over the last five years, everything from hawker food to Grab rides have gotten more expensive, and we have inflation to thank for that.

 Invest in Singapore REITs

-Another advantage is that you can earn rental income from REIT properties as diverse as shopping malls, office buildings, hotels, and even hospitals – without forking out millions or billions of dollars to own those assets.
-Professional real estate managers will do the work of maintaining those properties while you sit back and collect dividends on a quarterly or semi-annual basis!
+Real estate investment trusts (REITs) are a way to buying a residential property for investment, and you can earn rental income from REIT properties as diverse as shopping malls, office buildings, hotels, and even hospitals without forking out millions of dollars to own those assets.
+Professional real estate managers will do the work of maintaining those properties while you sit back and collect dividends on a quarterly or semi-annual basis.

 Read more: How to earn $1,000 in monthly passive income using Singapore REITs